gruntwork-io/boilerplate/_docs/README.md

 * `dont-inherit-variables` (Optional): By default, any variables already set as part of the current `boilerplate.yml` template will be reused in the dependency, so that the user is not prompted multiple times for the same variable.
 If you set this option to `false`, then the variables from the parent template will not be reused.
+* `variables`: If a dependency contains a variable of the same name as a variable in the root `boilerplate.yml` file, but you want the dependency to get a different value for the variable, you can specify overrides here. `boilerplate` will include a separate prompt for variables defined under a `dependency`.
+You can also override the dependency's prompt and default values here.

 See the [Dependencies](#dependencies) section for more info.